dmcooller/S2ZonaConfigurator/README.md

 #### Copy Assets

-If your mod requires additional files like textures, sounds, etc., you have two options to include them in the mod:
+If your mod requires additional things like textures, sounds, etc., packed in .ucas, and .utoc files, you have two options to include them in the mod:

 1. Create a folder with the same name as the mod file and place all the necessary files there.
 The application will copy all the files from the folder to the `~mods` folder.
 2. Create a zip archive with the same name as the mod file and place all the necessary files there.
 The application will extract all the files from the archive to the `~mods` folder.

-Imprtant thing is that a json mod file is necessary even if it doesn't change any config files.
-Just create an json file like this:
+The important thing is that a JSON mod file is necessary even if it doesn't change any config files.
+Just create an JSON file like this:
 ```json
 {
   "version": "1.0",